kyrafld/kyrafld/README.md

 I've been learning to code for about 6 months now alongside the help of Northcoders and good old Youtube.

-*   🌍  I'm currently  in Leeds, UK but I'm nomad at heart!
+*   🌍  I'm currently  in Leeds, UK but I'm a nomad at heart!
 *   ✉️  You can contact me at [kyradavis29@outlook.com](mailto:kyradavis29@outlook.com)
 *   🧠  I'm currently going through a 7 week intensive academy covering various areas of tech!
 I hope to specialise in one the areas and build my knowledge over the next few months.